 Any candidate who exited an educator preparation program by successfully satisfying the requirements of the Educator Preparation Provider (EPP).
 (See Completer.)

 The process by which CAEP, in collaboration with its specialized professional associations (SPAs), assesses the quality of programs offered by educator preparation providers (EPPs).
 EPPs that select this program review option are required to submit their programs for review by SPAs as part of the accreditation process unless otherwise specified by the state partnership agreement with CAEP.

-Peer volunteers who review specialized educator licensure areas against the standards of Specialized Professional Associations (SPAs) and provide feedback to the state and site visitors.
+Peer volunteers who review specialized educator licensure areas against the standards of Specialized Professional Associations (SPAs) and provide feedback to the state and site reviewers.

 Descriptions of increasingly sophisticated ways of thinking about and enacting teaching practice that suggest trajectories of growth that both depend upon learning from experience and are inﬂuenced by support from mentors, interaction with colleagues, and engagement in ongoing professional learning (InTASC Model Core Teaching Standards, p.
 50).

 A descriptor for assessments used as a source of evidence for CAEP standards that are created and/or administered by states, research organizations, or commercial test organizations.
 Typically, information about the design of the assessments, and their validation, scoring, and other attributes, is available from sponsors online or in response to requests from EPPs or states.
 CAEP distinguishes proprietary assessments from EPP-created assessments in which the EPP takes responsibility for design, administration, and validation.

 Expectations for actions, behaviors, or reports, similar to etiquette (for example, CAEP protocol dictates that at the end of a site review the lead site review meets with the head of the educator preparation provider to share team findings) (adapted from the Western Association of Schools and Colleges glossary).